 Overall, the compensation expense to executive officers does not represent a significant portion of the Corporation's revenue.
 In the case of the Profit Sharing Plan, the maximum profit sharing amount for distribution is 4.5% of the Corporation's EBIT.
-The Board does not have discretion under the Profit Sharing Plan to award bonuses when the Positive Net Income Threshold is not met.
+The Board does not have discretion under the Profit Sharing Plan to award profit sharing amounts thereunder when the Positive Net Income Threshold is not met.